W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 ::: details Expanded
 The ego tries to exploit all situations into forms of praise for itself [the-ego’s-self] in order to overcome its [the-ego’s] doubts.
 ²It [the ego] will remain doubtful as long as you believe in its [the-ego’s] existence.
-³You who made it [the ego] cannot trust it [the ego], because in your right mind you realise it [the ego] is not real.
+³You who made it [the ego] cannot trust it [the ego], because in your right mind you realize it [the ego] is not real.
 ⁴The only sane solution is not to try to change reality, which [trying to change reality] is indeed a fearful attempt, but to accept it [reality] as it [reality] is.
 ⁵You are part of reality, which [reality] stands unchanged beyond the reach of your ego but within easy reach of spirit.
 ⁶When you are afraid, be still and know that God is real, and you are His [God’s] beloved Son in whom [God’s Son] He [God] is well pleased.